Good morning Chief...

 Fighting Digital Crime, Banking Tightens Mitigation and Collaboration

-• Banks in Indonesia are strengthening their digital financial crime prevention strategies with a focus on education, advanced technology, and cross-agency collaboration.
-This is in response to the rise of new crime modes such as account buying and selling or"takeover" accounts that cause huge losses in the community.
+- Banking in Indonesia is strengthening its digital financial crime prevention strategy by focusing on education, advanced technology, and cross-institutional collaboration.
+This is in response to the increasing number of new crime modes such as buying and selling accounts or account "take over" which causes huge losses in the community.

-• Banking observer and President Director of PT Penyelesaian Transaksi Elektronik Nasional (PTEN) Arianto Mudiotomo believes that banks continue to strengthen prevention strategies through advanced technology.
-According to him, banks in Indonesia have implemented an anomaly detection system based on machine learning and artificial intelligence (AI) to monitor suspicious transaction patterns in real-time.
+- Banking observer and President Director of PT National Electronic Transaction Settlement (PTEN), Arianto Mudiotomo, is of the opinion that banking continues to strengthen its prevention strategy through advanced technology.
+According to him, banks in Indonesia have implemented anomaly detection systems based on machine learning and artificial intelligence (AI) to monitor suspicious transaction patterns in real-time.

 Read more here.

-• The UMKM Bisa Ekspor program has facilitated around 773 UMKM with a transaction value of USD 90 million or around Rp1.4 trillion.
+- The UMKM Bisa Ekspor program has facilitated approximately 773 UMKM with transaction values reaching USD 90 million, or around IDR 1.4 trillion.

-• Cross-border e-commerce in the ASEAN region plays an important role in strengthening Indonesia's exports, especially for UMKM players.
+- Cross-border electronic commerce in the ASEAN region plays an important role in strengthening Indonesia's exports, especially for UMKM players.

 Read more here.

-Indonesia's Export Market Diversification from US to EU
+Diversification of Indonesia's Export Market from the US to the European Union

-• The Indonesia-European Union Comprehensive Economic Partnership Agreement (IEU-CEPA) and Trump's new tariff policy will change Indonesia's export map to become more diversified.
-Exports to the EU are likely to increase, while the export market to the US may not necessarily contract.
+- The Indonesia-European Union Comprehensive Economic Partnership Agreement (IEU-CEPA) and Trump's new tariff policies will transform Indonesia's export map to become more diversified.
+Exports to the European Union have the potential to increase, while the export market to the US may not necessarily contract.

-• The United States is Indonesia's second largest export market for commodities and products after China.
-Indonesia's trade with the United States in 2024 reached around USD $42.9 billion.
-With Indonesia's commodity exports to the US amounting to USD $26.3 billion, the goods trade surplus for Indonesia was recorded at USD $16.8 billion.
+- The United States is the second-largest export market for Indonesian commodities and products after China.
+Indonesia's trade with the United States in 2024 reached approximately 42.9 billion US dollars.
+With the value of Indonesian commodity exports to the US amounting to 26.3 billion US dollars, the surplus in trade of goods for Indonesia was recorded at 16.8 billion US dollars.
 Indonesia's main exports to the US include electrical and electronic equipment, clothing, animal/vegetable oils and fats, and footwear.

 Read more here.

-ASEAN Online Sale Day (AOSD) 2025: AOSD 2025 is an annual online shopping event organized by the Association of Southeast Asian Nations (ASEAN) to encourage cross-border e-commerce trade in the ASEAN region.
-The event takes place from August 8-10, 2025 with the theme "A Click to Prosperity" providing a platform for various businesses, including UMKM, to promote their products and services to millions of consumers across Southeast Asia.
-Participants of this event can offer exclusive discounts and promotions that can be identified through the AOSD logo.
-In Indonesia, the event is supported by the Ministry of Trade, which emphasizes collaboration with e-commerce to support local UMKM exports.
+ASEAN Online Sale Day (AOSD) 2025: AOSD 2025 is an annual online shopping event held by the Association of Southeast Asian Nations (ASEAN) to promote cross-border e-commerce in the ASEAN region.
+The event takes place from August 8-10, 2025, with the theme “A Click to Prosperity”, providing a platform for various businesses, including UMKM, to promote their products and services to millions of consumers throughout Southeast Asia.
+Participants in this event can offer exclusive discounts and promotions that can be identified through the AOSD logo.
+In Indonesia, this event is supported by the Ministry of Trade, which emphasizes collaboration with e-commerce to support local UMKM exports.
 More details can be found here https://onlineasean.com/index.html.

-Bank Indonesia Consumer Survey July 2025 Period: On Friday, August 8, 2025 Bank Indonesia is scheduled to release the results of the July 2025 Bank Indonesia (BI) Consumer Survey.
-This survey is a survey conducted periodically every month by BI to measure consumer confidence in Indonesia's economic conditions.
-Various indices such as the Consumer Confidence Index (CCI), Current Economic Conditions Index (CCI) and Consumer Expectations Index (CEC) are also the main exposure in the survey results.
-Related survey results can be seen in full through the Bank Indonesia website.
+Bank Indonesia Consumer Survey for July 2025: On Friday, August 8, 2025, Bank Indonesia is scheduled to release the results of the Bank Indonesia (BI) Consumer Survey for the July 2025 period.
+This survey is conducted periodically every month by BI to measure consumer confidence in Indonesia's economic conditions.
+Various indices such as the Consumer Confidence Index (IKK), the Current Economic Condition Index (IKE), and the Consumer Expectation Index (IEK) are also key highlights in the survey results.
+The complete survey results can be viewed on the Bank Indonesia website.

 Have a good day Chief.